IgKh/cutecosmic/README.md

 ## Features

-The following configuration is relayed from COSMIC settings to Qt applications (Checked items are implemented, unchecked ones are still TODO):
+The following configuration is relayed from COSMIC settings to Qt applications:

 - [x] Dark mode
 - [x] Per-application dark mode override